kiranshila/Bljog/posts/maxent-imaging.md

 functions can be used and will be appropriately differentiated.
-As such, a simple implementation of constraining total flux of a model is added as well as imaging in the log-space of the pixels (to avoid domain errors of the entropy terms) cite:chael18_inter_imagin_direc_with_closur.
+As such, a simple implementation of constraining total flux of a model is added as well as imaging in the log-space of the pixels (to avoid domain errors of the entropy terms).

 Simulated data was constructed using the `eht-imaging` package in Python and exported in HDF5 format for ease of transfer to Julia.

 # Results

 Three models of interferometric images were used in testing.
-One of SgrA*, one of M87*, and one that is a collection of point sources and extended emission.
+One of SgrA, one of M87, and one that is a collection of point sources and extended emission.
-The former two of which were as included in the =eht-imaging= models repository.
+The former two of which were as included in the `eht-imaging` models repository.
 The data was formed as a simulated observation from the Event Horizon Telescope, as configured in 2017.
 For these particular observations, the baseline pairs forms the following uv coverage:

-As mentioned in cite:chael18_inter_imagin_direc_with_closur, we can start with a gaussian prior and model image, then focus of matching the visibility data.
+As is typical, we can start with a gaussian prior and model image, then focus of matching the visibility data.
 Then, in later iterations, increase the weight of the regularization (particularly the entropy).